romgere/MyExoMy/README.md

 # Know issues

-- Soft have not been updated according to new rover size (ackerman settings or such)
 - Proximity sensors boxes need a re-design (proximity sensor lifght signal hit box & result in poor "far object" detection)
 - New body height is still a bit small (servo connectors are a bit bended by top)